-Welcome to the website of the Robots, Agents, and Interaction (RAI) group at the Department of Data Science & Knowledge Engineering at Maastricht University.
+Welcome to the website of the Robots, Agents, and Interaction (RAI) group at the Department of Data Science & Knowledge Engineering of the Faculty of Science and Engineering (FSE) at Maastricht University.

 RAI has strong experience in the design and implementation of machine learning, data mining, computer vision, and robotics.
 This includes broad know-how in research involving learning and coordination among autonomous agents (software or robots), human-robot interaction, human activity & emotion recognition in HCI/HRI (Human-Computer/Robot Interaction), swarm and modular robotics, automated negotiation, and AI knowledge transfer.

 Our article entitled “e-3 learning: a Dataset for Affect-driven Adaptation of Computer-Based Learning” DOI (identifier) 10.1109/MMUL.2019.2945716″ was accepted in IEEE Multimedia Magazine.

 Our paper titled “Audio-visual Domain Adaptation using conditional semi-supervised Generative Adversarial Networks” has been accepted in Elsevier Neurocomputing, 2019, Elsevier.